~# 2026 Hak4Kidz Activities

 Last few activities are being finalized.
 Check back regularly:

-- Hacker Escape Room: Prize for fastest team!
+- Hacker Escape Room: Bonus CTF points for fastest team!

 - Fox Pick Lock Picking: Challenge your skills with Felix the fox in this devious lock-picking adventure.